mattahrens/data-101/docs/02-Collecting-and-displaying-data.md

 ### Exploring the data

-To explore the data, let's start by looking at a few columns.
-Each column represents an attribute for the animals.
+To explore the data, let's start by looking at a few fields which are represented as columns.
+Each field represents an attribute for the animals.
 If you select Column B by clicking the B at the top of the column, you will see a `Sum: 43` show up in the bottom right part of the Google Sheet.
-That represents summarized information about the column that you have selected.
+That represents summarized information about the field that you have selected.
 The value of 43 indicates that there are 43 animals that have hair.

 ![image](images/02-gsheet_columnb.png)

-If you continue to look at other columns, you will see that the majority of them have values of 0 or 1.
-Those columns represent **yes or no** characteristics where a 1 indicates the animal has the attribute and a 0 indicates the animal does not have the attribute.
+If you continue to look at other fields in the columns, you will see that the majority of them have values of 0 or 1.
+Those fields represent **yes or no** characteristics where a 1 indicates the animal has the attribute and a 0 indicates the animal does not have the attribute.
 These types of characteristics are also known as **Boolean** (true or false) or **binary** (0 or 1) attributes.

-If you scroll to the right, you will see a column called *legs*.
-That column is not a Boolean or binary attribute since the values range from 0 to 8.
-The last column on the right is a column *total* which was added by summing up the values of all the attributes.
+If you scroll to the right, you will see a field called *legs*.
+That field is not a Boolean or binary attribute since the values range from 0 to 8.
+The last field on the right is *total* which was added by summing up the values of all the attributes.

 ### Displaying the data

 We can take our exploration a step further by displaying the data.
 To create a chart in Google Sheets, you first need to select the data you want to display.
-For a simple example, let's select the *total* column (which is Column R in the Google Sheet).
+For a simple example, let's select the *total* field (which is Column R in the Google Sheet).
 After that is selected, go to the menu at the top and navigate to Insert -> Chart.
 Once you set the Chart editor menu on the right, select the Chart type to be *Histogram chart*.

 ![image](images/02-gsheet_chart.png)